dakanji/RefindPlus/README-Dev.md

-disable_compat_check  |Disables Mac version compatibility checks if required disable_nvram_paniclog|Disables MacOS kernel panic logging to NVRAM disable_rescan_dxe    |Disables scanning for newly revealed DXE drivers when connecting handles enable_esp_filter     |Blocks scanning other ESPs, other than that with RefindPlus, for loaders follow_symlinks       |Allows following symbolic links to loaders (Ignored by default) force_trim            |Forces `TRIM` on non-Apple SSDs on Macs if required hidden_icons_external |Allows scanning for `.VolumeIcon` icons on external volumes
+disable_compat_check  |Disables Mac version compatibility checks if required disable_nvram_paniclog|Disables MacOS kernel panic logging to NVRAM disable_rescan_dxe    |Disables scanning for newly revealed DXE drivers when connecting handles follow_symlinks       |Allows following symbolic links to loaders (Ignored by default) force_trim            |Forces `TRIM` on non-Apple SSDs on Macs if required hidden_icons_external |Allows scanning for `.VolumeIcon` icons on external volumes